san-serif-sentiments/ai-glossary/site/docs/roles.md

 - [prompt injection](terms/prompt-injection.md) — Attack that inserts malicious instructions into model inputs to override original prompts or policies.
 - [recall](terms/recall.md) — Share of actual positives a model successfully identifies.
 - [red teaming](terms/red-teaming.md) — Deliberate stress testing that probes AI systems for harmful, biased, or policy-violating behavior.
+- [regularization](terms/regularization.md) — Techniques that add penalties or constraints during training to reduce overfitting and improve generalisation.
 - [reinforcement learning from human feedback](terms/reinforcement-learning-from-human-feedback.md) — Training approach that tunes a model using reward signals learned from human preference data.
 - [repetition penalty](terms/repetition-penalty.md) — Decoding adjustment that down-weights tokens already generated to reduce loops and repeated phrases.
 - [reranking](terms/reranking.md) — Step that refines retrieval results using a more precise but slower scoring model.